Quansight/Quansight-website/README.md

 Let's take the row labeled "Vercel URL (gray banner)."
-This view is accessed by clicking on a Vercel SHA-style URL, which looks like https://quansight-labs-SHA-quansight.vercel.app.
-Typically this URL is found either on a GitHub pull request or in Slack.
+This view is accessed by clicking on a Vercel SHA-style URL, which looks like `https://labs-{SHA}-quansight.vercel.app`.
+Typically this URL is found either on a GitHub pull request or in `#qwebsite-ops` in Slack.
 The site served by that URL can be built from any branch or commit on GitHub except `main`, which is reserved for production.
 It is built with the "preview" Vercel environment.
 It does not start in Next.js preview mode (though the end user can switch into it).
 The preview Vercel environment contains the preview Storyblok API key.
 The site passes `version=published` to the Storyblok API.
-It displays a gray banner at the top of each page.
-And the gray banner contains a way for the end user to switch in to and out of the Next.js preview mode.
+It displays a gray banner at the top of each page, and that gray banner contains a way for the end user to switch in to and out of the Next.js preview mode.

 Note that within Storyblok, there is no button to switch out of preview mode.